chatc/chatc.github.io/_pages/about.md

 News
 ======

+\[2024.9\] One paper on [Multi-Agent LLMs](https://yuszh.com/chain-of-agents/) is accepted at NeurIPS 2024.
+Thanks to all my collaborators!

 \[2024.7\] One paper on LLM error detection is accepted at COLM 2024.
 Thanks to Ryo and all the collaborators!

 \[2024.3\] Got one paper accepted at NAACL 2024.
 Thanks to all my collaborators!